 If users disable cookies in their browser: If you turn cookies off, some features will be disabled.
 Some of the features that make your site experience more efficient and may not function properly.
 However, you will still be able to place orders.
 Load time will be much longer.

-We do not sell or trade Personally Identifiable Information to outside third parties unless we provide users with advance notice.
+Third-party disclosure We do not sell or trade Personally Identifiable Information to outside third parties unless we provide users with advance notice.
 We do share PII with our service providers, including our website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users.
 We may sell, share, trade, or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.
 We may also release information when it’s release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

-We do not include or offer third-party products or services on our website.
+Third-party links We do not include or offer third-party products or services on our website.

-Google’s advertising requirements can be summed up by Google’s Advertising Principles.
+Google Google’s advertising requirements can be summed up by Google’s Advertising Principles.
 They are put in place to provide a positive experience for users. https://support.google.com/adwordspolicy/answer/1316548?hl=en

 We have implemented the following:

 - Remarketing with Google AdSense